 I am breastfeeding.
 Can I take clindamycin?

 Yes.
-You should not stop taking antibiotics without talking with your health care provider.
-Based on a small number of women, the amount of clindamycin that is found in breast milk is small.
-Clindamycin might cause some gastrointestinal (GI) effects in a breastfeeding baby that would be similar to those seen in adults (e.g. nausea, diarrhea, stomach pain, vomiting).
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Based on a small number of women given clindamycin orally (by mouth) or intravenously (I.V.), the amount of clindamycin that is found in breast milk is small.
+Clindamycin might cause some gastrointestinal (GI) effects in a breastfeeding baby that would be similar to those seen in adults (e.g. nausea, diarrhea, stomach pain, vomiting, diaper rash, thrush).
+If you notice any symptoms in your child, contact their healthcare provider.
+Be sure to talk to your health care provider about all of your breastfeeding questions.

 What if the father of the baby takes clindamycin?

 There are no studies looking at possible risks to a pregnancy when a father uses clindamycin.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy (http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/).
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Mackeen AD, et al. 2015.
 Antibiotic regimens for postpartum endometritis.
 Cochrane Database Syst Rev.2; 2:CD001067.

 - Mann CF. 1980.
 Clindamycin and breast-feeding.
 Pediatrics.66:1030-1.